 Indoor air quality is central to your household’s health.
 Did you realize that the air inside the average home is much more polluted than outdoor air?
 It is—about five times more.
 In fact, the U.S. Environmental Protection Agency (EPA) has classified indoor air pollution as one of the top five environmental hazards.
 Mold, pollen, pet dander, radon and even formaldehyde are regularly found inside homes.

 Another concern as it relates to indoor air quality is humidity.
 Air that is too humid or too dry can have ill effects on your health and damage your home.
-Let’s take a look at three of the ways Farnell Mechanical, Inc. can help you improve the indoor air quality in your Opelika home.
+Let’s take a look at three of the ways Farnell Mechanical, Inc. can help you improve the indoor air quality in your Auburn and Opelika home.

 A Clean System is the First Step to Good Indoor Air Quality

 A dirty HVAC system can harbor and circulate allergens throughout your indoor space.
 Your first line of defense is to ensure you maintain your system and keep it clean.
 The easiest thing you can do is check your air filter consistently and replace it when it becomes dirty.
 In most homes, the air filter needs to be changed every two or three months, but Farnell Mechanical, Inc. recommends that you check them every month—especially if you have indoor air quality issues.
 Annual furnace, heat pump and/or air conditioner maintenance is also important.
-Your technician will ensure your system is clean and not circulating dust and debris through your Opelika home.
+Your technician will ensure your system is clean and not circulating dust and debris through your Auburn and Opelika home.

 Enlist the Help of an Air Purifier